 Now that I am am at home and not using ResNet, can I download songs onto my computer?

 Software such as Apple's iTunes Music Store, Amazon, and Napster provide legal ways of paying for and then downloading copyrighted materials such as music and movie files.
 Saint Mary's does not have any problem with students using these applications to purchase their favorite music and download it to their computers.

 The Recording Industry Association of America (RIAA) and the Motion Picture Association of America (MPAA) have been filing lawsuits against individuals who distribute copyrighted materials, such as music and movies, over the Internet.
 It is possible that if you use peer-to-peer (P2P) file sharing software to download music, you could unknowingly be distributing copyrighted materials (such as your music and/or video collection) over the Internet.
-Whether you are at Saint Mary's College on ResNet or you are at home using an Internet Service Provider (ISP, such as AOL, AT&T, Comcast, Earthlink, Juno, NetZero, or Verizon), if you distribute copyrighted materials over the Internet you run the risk of having the RIAA take legal action against you and being fined up to $150,000 per copyrighted work you were distributing from your computer.
+Whether you are at Saint Mary's College on ResNet or you are at home using an Internet Service Provider (ISP, including AT&T, Charter, Comcast, Time Warner Cable), if you distribute copyrighted materials over the Internet you run the risk of having the copyright holder take legal action against you and being fined up to $150,000 per copyrighted work you were distributing from your computer.

 Saint Mary's College must take appropriate action under the terms of the Digital Millennium Copyright Act of 1998 if it receives notice of copyright infringement.
 A notice of infringement could be a notice from a record or film industry representative that a copyrighted work is being downloaded or distributed without the permission of the copyright owner.
 If the notice is in regard to a student, the College will immediately terminate her ResNet network access and Student Affairs will contact her for further action.